briansimiyuj/doctor-appointment-app/README.md

         3. Create a function to close the modal
           a.
 Set the modal visibility state to false

+      *Manage Appointment Function*

+      Manage appointment function will open a modal to manage the appointment.

+      1. Create a states for modal visibility and appointment to manage and initialize them to false and data from localStorage respectively
+      2. Create a function to open the modal
+        a.
+Set the modal visibility state to true
+        b.
+Save the appointment to localStorage for persistence
+        b.
+Set the appointment to manage state to the appointment parameter

+      3. Create a function to close the modal
+        a.
+Set the modal visibility state to false
+        b.
+Set the appointment to manage state to null

+      *Update Appointment Status Function*

+      Update appointment status function will update the status of the appointment.

       #### Approve Appointment Hook